Skip to content

 Problem: Traditional approaches to GPU migration (moving tensors with .to()) leave memory fragments due to PyTorch's caching allocator.

-Solution: Flexium captures and restores the complete GPU state at driver level (driver 580+), guaranteeing zero residue.
+Solution: Flexium captures and restores the complete GPU state at driver level, guaranteeing zero residue.
+Requires driver 550+ for pause/resume, 580+ for GPU migration.

 In-Process Migration